nickyreinert/videoOrga/README.md

 # Video Auto-Tagger

 Automatically analyze and tag your video collection using local AI models running on your GPU.
-All metadata is stored in a SQLite database with thumbnail previews, ready for building a web browser interface.
+All metadata is stored in a SQLite database with thumbnail previews and audio transcription.
+Comes with a web frontend to browse the database.

 ## Features

 - 🎬 Extract representative frames from videos
 - 🤖 Analyze frames using local AI (BLIP, BLIP-2, or CLIP)
 - 🏷️ Automatically generate descriptive tags
-- 🎤 **Audio transcription with Whisper** (optional) ⭐ NEW
+- 🎤 Audio transcription with Whisper (optional)
-- 📝 **AI text summarization** (optional) ⭐ NEW
+- 📝 AI text summarization (optional)
 - 💾 Store metadata in SQLite database
 - 📸 Generate 3 thumbnail previews per video (base64 encoded)
 - 📅 Smart datetime parsing from filenames